+Training yards

+Saddlers

+Harness makers

+Horse transporters and vehicle repairs

+• Vets

+• Riding schools

+Horse dentists

+Livery yards

+Small agricultural repair businesses

+Educational colleges

+Farmers

+Physiotherapists

+Stud farms

+Horse tourism

+Racing establishments

+Clothing outlets

+Practioners of alternative medicine

+Feed merchants

-Hampshire has 2 National Parks (South Downs National Park and The New Forest).
+Farriers Hampshire has 2 National Parks (South Downs National Park and The New Forest).
 It has 7 country parks as well as 12 long distance trails.
 Preserving and improving connections to these trails will help develop horse tourism and support an additional revenue stream for the Parks and for the Hampshire rural economy as a whole.

-4. Health and Well-being - Benefits of Horse Riding and Access to Animals

-The UK Government is committed to helping people develop a healthier lifestyle by providing, amongst other things, easier access to safe routes and recreational activities in both urban and countryside areas.
-The National Planning Policy Framework supports this commitment - see sections 3 and 5:

-It is widely recognised and supported by scientific evidence that giving people access to safe green open spaces promotes health and well-being.
+4. Health and Well-being- Benefits of HorseRiding and Access to Animals The UK Government is committed to helping people develop a healthier lifestyle by providing, amongst other things, easier access to safe routes and recreational activities in both urban and countryside areas.
+The National Planning Policy Framework supports this commitment - see sections 3 and 5: It is widely recognised and supported by scientific evidence that giving people access to safe green open spaces promotes health and well-being.
+A fact that has been officially recognised during the 2020/21 COVID-19 Pandemic.
 Equestrianism is an extremely popular and healthy outdoor activity for people of all ages and abilities.
 It is a diverse and family-friendly sport where men and women compete on an equal basis.
 It extends from amateur and community participation to international success.
 Equestrian activities stimulate positive psychological feelings and a sense of well being.
 They also engage a higher proportion of people with disabilities than other sports.
 One of the key findings of the British Horse Society report prepared by the University of Brighton and Plumpton College is that horse riders with a longstanding illness or disability are able to undertake horse riding and associated activities at the same level of frequency and physical intensity as those without such an illness or disability.
 This also applies to carriage drivers.

-2.7m - number of horse riders in the UK

-3 times a week - the average number of times horse riders and carriage drivers participate in equestrian activities

-25% - the proportion of riders below the age of 16; this illustrates how riding encourages young people to enjoy the countryside and outdoor activity

-8% of equestrians considered themselves disabled in some way

-In Hampshire there are:
+1.82m - number of horse riders in the UK.
+90% of over 45 year old are female 3 times a week - the average number of times horse riders and carriage drivers participate in equestrian activities 25% - the proportion of riders below the age of 16; this illustrates how riding encourages young people to enjoy the countryside and outdoor activity 8% of equestrians considered themselves disabled in some way In Hampshire there are:

-- 14 Riding Clubs - 488 young people who are members of 14 active Pony Clubs - 540 disabled riders are catered for by 23 riding for the disabled groups on a weekly basis; - 5 carriage driving groups for the disabled - 2 harness clubs associated to British Carriage Driving - 200 members of the British Driving Society - 3,207 Members of the British Horse Society (as at 2017)

-These statistics are indicative only of the level of participation in equestrian activities and do not reflect the true levels of participation.
+- 14 Riding Clubs - 488 young people who are members of 14 active Pony Clubs - 540 disabled riders are catered for by 13 riding for the disabled groups on a weekly basis; - 2 carriage driving groups for the disabled - 1 harness club associated to British Carriage Driving - 200 members of the British Driving Society - 4,728 Members of the British Horse Society (as at 2023) These statistics are indicative only of the level of participation in equestrian activities and do not reflect the true levels of participation.
 It is known that there are many other active equestrians who are not affiliated to any of these groups.
+Case studies: